KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/FallingThroughTheEarth.md

 </div>

-We use the Euler-Cromer method due to the fact that there is no simple way to get a function for the position.
-We have no way of finding the exact position and velocity that we will have in the future, so instead we find the acceleration right now and use that to find the velocity we would have after a small time step if the acceleration was constant (which it pretty much is over a small time step).
-Using this velocity we find the position we would have after a small time step if velocity was constant (which it pretty much is over a small time step).
-With enough of these time steps we can approximate a movement with a variable acceleration and velocity over a longer period of time.
+I use the Euler-Cromer method due to the fact that there is no simple way to get a function for the position.
+I have no way of finding the exact position and velocity that we will have in the future, so instead I find the acceleration right now and use that to find the velocity Bruce would have after a small time step if the acceleration was constant (which it pretty much is over a small time step).
+Using this velocity I find the position he would have after a small time step if velocity was constant (which it pretty much is over a small time step).
+With enough of these time steps I can approximate a movement with a variable acceleration and velocity over a longer period of time.

-We can plot our results side by side in subplots:
+I can plot the results side by side in subplots:

 <div markdown="1" class="cell code_cell">
 <div class="input_area" markdown="1">